ZJYgrp/Entropic_Path_Sampling/README.md

 2. Truncation - run Truncation.py
 3. Slicing - run Subsection.py
     - Adjust the bond lengths on lines 26-27 to select the subsection in question.
+    - Refer to cycloaddition_TS_irc_rev.log for the intrinsic reaction coordinate (IRC) calculation that bridges cycloaddtion TS1 to Cope TS2, and to cope_TS_irc_rev.log for the IRC that bridges Cope TS2 to the product with formation of bond (4,14).

 ### Section 3 - Analysis with PARENT
 1. Convert the subsectioned .xyz files to .xtc